 Got a weekend to spare?

-Johor is the perfect getaway for those wanting to escape the fast-paced life in Singapore.
+Johor is the perfect weekend getaways from Singapore for those wanting to escape the fast-paced life in Singapore.

 That makes absolute sense since it’s only less than an hour’s drive away!